 - regulating and enforcing the appropriate sale of recreational cannabis in privately-run stores in Ontario.

 The AGCO’s focus is on the safe, responsible and lawful sale of cannabis, consistent with the legislation enacted by the provincial government.
 Its regulatory objectives are to ensure that the retail sale of cannabis in Ontario is carried out with honesty, integrity and in the public interest as set out in the Cannabis Licence Act, its regulation and the AGCO Registrar’s Standards for Cannabis Retail Stores.

 As the provincial regulator for privately run recreational cannabis stores, the AGCO also approves cannabis retail employee training programs, and regulates the sale of cannabis.

 The AGCO works with licensed cannabis retail store owners and operators to help them understand their obligations and ensure they are selling cannabis in a safe, responsible and lawful manner.

-AGCO Compliance Officials inspect retail store locations to confirm ongoing compliance with the Cannabis Licence Act, 2018 and regulations and standards.
+AGCO Inspectors inspect retail store locations to confirm ongoing compliance with the Cannabis Licence Act, 2018 and regulations and standards.